exnius/todo.txt-ahk/README.md

 ##Features:
 * Supports priorities in the form (A-Z).
-* Supports due dates in the form {due: YYYY-MM-DD}.
+* Supports due dates in the form *due:YYYY-MM-DD*.
 * Supports sub-tasks.
 (They can be shown or hidden) NOTE: Subtasks may not support projects or contexts.
 * Priorities can be added by right-clicking on todo item and selecting the priority.
 * Can change GUI font in ini file.